 - Culture of Surf and Sport

 Indicative Modules Year 2

-- Scientific Aspects of Health, Fitness & Nutrition in Sport
+- Scientific Aspects of Health, Fitness and Nutrition in Sport

 - Individual Research Project

-- Application of Computer Aided Design in the Surf Industry
+- Application of CAD in the surf industry

 *Modules are subject to change and availability

 *Courses listed on this website are indicative of the subject, nature and level of study.
 The college reserves the right to alter specific qualifications titles, awarding bodies and levels of qualification, which can change in year.
 Any cost may also vary, based on personal funding eligibility.
 The Cornwall College Group reserves the right to withdraw any course listed at any time.